Jano010/Pokedex/README.md

 In this app the following knowledge  where used:

 - HTTP Package
-- Provider Package an architecture
+- GetX Package architecture
 - Firebase integration
 - Firebase Authentication

 ## Resources

 - The app is been made with the free [pokemon API](https://pokeapi.co/)
-- The design is base on the pokedex app design of Daniel Motta, you can find the real design on his [dribble profile](https://dribbble.com/DanielMots)
+- The design is base on the [pokedex app design](https://www.uplabs.com/posts/pokedex-app) of Saepul Nahwan